csc-training/portable-gpu-programming/Exercises_Instructions.md

 At any time , one can use `--partition=dev-g`  without the reservation argument.

-For multi-gpu applications one has to use `--gpus-per-node=x`, where `x` is the number of gpus.
+For multi-gpu applications one has to use `--gpus-per-node=x`, where `x` is the number of gpus per node.

 Other useful options for both Mahti and LUMI are `--nodes` and `--ntasks-per-node` which replace the `--ntasks`.

+**Unless required by the exercise onwe should always use 1 GPU!**